slab/quill/docs/docs/modules/clipboard.md

 permalink: /docs/modules/clipboard/
 ---

-The Clipboard is handles copy, cut and paste between Quill and external applications.
+The Clipboard handles copy, cut and paste between Quill and external applications.
 A set of defaults exist to provide sane interpretation of pasted content, with the ability for further customization through matchers.

 The Clipboard interprets pasted HTML by traversing the corresponding DOM tree in [post-order](https://en.wikipedia.org/wiki/Tree_traversal#Post-order), building up a [Delta](/guides/working-with-deltas/) representation of all subtrees.
 At each descendant node, matcher functions are called with the DOM Node and Delta interpretation so far, allowing the matcher to return a modified Delta interpretation.